-Eastern Bluebird populations increased almost 2 percent per year between 1966 and 2010, according to the North American Breeding Bird Survey.
+Eastern Bluebird populations increased by almost 2 percent per year between 1966 and 2010, according to the North American Breeding Bird Survey.
 Partners in Flight estimates the global breeding population at 22 million, with 86 percent spending part of the year in the U.S., 22 percent in Mexico, and 1 percent breeding in Canada.
 They rate a 7 out of 20 on the Continental Concern Score and they are not on the 2016 State of North America's Birds' Watch List.
 Eastern Bluebird populations fell in the early twentieth century as aggressive introduced species such as European Starlings and House Sparrows made available nest holes increasingly difficult for bluebirds to hold on to.
 In the 1960s and 1970s establishment of bluebird trails and other nest box campaigns alleviated much of this competition, especially after people began using nest boxes designed to keep out the larger European Starling.
 Eastern Bluebird numbers have been recovering since.

 - Gowaty, Patricia Adair and Jonathan H. Plissner.
 1998.
 Eastern Bluebird (Sialia sialis).
 In The Birds of North America, No. 381 (A. Poole, Ed.).
 The Birds of North America Online, Ithaca, New York.